-Crest is located south-east of Valence, on the edge of the foothills of the Alps and at the entrance to the Natural Regional Park of Vercors.
-The Drome River passes through the town.
+The town of Crest is located south-east of Valence, on the edge of the foothills of the Alps and at the entrance to the Natural Regional Park of Vercors.
+The Drome river passes through the town.

 As you approach Crest, from far away you will see the 'trademark' monument of the town - the Crest Tower.
-Dating from the 11th century, the tower was once part of a castle and is the highest medieval keep still standing in France (with a height of a little over 50 metres).
-The rest of the castle was destroyed under the orders of Louis XIII in the 17th century.
+Dating from the 11th century, the tower was once part of a castle and, with a height of a little over 50 metres, is the highest medieval keep still standing in France.
+The other parts of the castle were destroyed under the orders of Louis XIII in the 17th century.

-At this time the tower became a prison.
-At the Revocation of the Edict of Nantes a lot of Protestants were imprisoned in the tower.
-In the 18th century priests, soldiers and public servants were locked away.
+At this time the tower became a prison and at the Revocation of the Edict of Nantes in 1685 a lot of Protestants were imprisoned in the tower.
+This use for the tower continued, and in the 18th century priests, soldiers and public servants were locked away here.
 After the "coup d'etat of Napoleon III" over 400 peasants were locked up.
 The walls of the tower bear witness to the despair and suffering of those who were incarcerated here.

-Now the tower can be visited and the best views of the surrounding region are from the terraces around Crest Tower - there is a sign here to show you what you are looking at in the distance.
+The tower can now be visited and the best views of the surrounding region are from the terraces around Crest Tower: there is a sign here to show you what you are looking at in the distance.

 The Porte Montsegur, near the tower, is another remnant from the original fortifications in Crest.

-Spend some time exploring along the banks of the Drome River - very pretty as it passes through Crest, then if you are feeling adventurous be sure to try the local speciality - called défarde and made from lamb's feet and tripe.
+Spend some time exploring along the banks of the Drome River - it is very pretty as it passes through Crest - then if you are feeling adventurous be sure to try the local speciality - called défarde and made from lamb's feet and tripe.

-A small museum explains the history of the tower and the town.
+A small museum explains the history of the tower and Crest town.

 Market day in Crest is on a Saturday morning.